pantaluna/esp32_tmp36_sensor_ads1115_adc_using_lib/README.md

 ## Project Description
-This project demonstrates the components mjd_ads1115 and mjd_tmp36.
-The mjd_ads1115 component for the TI ADS1115 Analog-To-Digital-Convertor is used to read the voltage output of the analog temperature sensor.
-The mjd_tmp36 component for the TMP36 sensor is used to convert the raw voltage reading of the ADC to the ambient temperature in Degrees Celsius transparently.
+This project demonstrates the components **mjd_ads1115** and **mjd_tmp36**.

+The **mjd_ads1115** component for the TI ADS1115 Analog-To-Digital-Convertor is used to read the voltage output of the analog temperature sensor.

+The **mjd_tmp36** component for the TMP36 sensor is used to convert the raw voltage reading of the ADC to the ambient temperature in Degrees Celsius.

-The Gain of the ADC is set to 2.048V to achieve a higher accuracy of the voltage readings (the default of the mjd_ads1115 component is 4.096V).
-The 2.048V covers the maximum voltage of the TMP36 sensor of 1.75V for +-125 Degrees Celsius (maximum temperature).
+The **Gain (PGA)** of the ADC is set to **2.048V** for this project to achieve a higher accuracy of the voltage readings (the default of the mjd_ads1115 component is 4.096V).
+The 2.048V covers the maximum voltage of the TMP36 sensor of 1.75V for +-125 degrees Celsius (its maximum temperature).

 Go to the component directory "components/mjd_tmp36" for more documentation, suggested breakout boards (if relevant), installation and wiring instructions, data sheets, FAQ, photo's, etc.

 Go to the component directory "components/mjd_ads1115" for more documentation, suggested breakout boards (if relevant), installation and wiring instructions, data sheets, FAQ, photo's, etc.

+**The temperature accuracy of this sensor is +-2°C** so don't use this sensor if you want to perform accurate temperature measurements.